Joseph Rivière (sculptor): Early years

 Joseph Rivière was born in Tours on 5 April 1912.
 His father was Michel Rivière, a career soldier who was transferred to Bordeaux two months after the birth of his son.
 Joseph attended the Lycée Michel Montaigne in Bordeaux for his secondary education.
-He attended the École des Beaux-Arts of Bordeaux, and studied sculpture under Charles Louis Malric from 1930–33.
+He attended the École des Beaux-Arts of Bordeaux, and studied sculpture under Charles Louis Malric from 1930 to 1933.
 He also studied drawing under François-Maurice Roganeau.
 He received several prizes in 1932, including first prize in statuary sculpture.
 That year the city of Bordeaux gave him a travel grant that let him visit the northern provinces of Spain.
 After returning he worked for an advertising agency producing cement statues to promote tourism.

 In 1933 he received a mention from the École des Beaux-Arts and was received by the Salon des Artistes Français.

 He continued to receive many awards.
 At the end of 1933 he performed his military service at Versailles in the railways.

 After his discharge in 1934 he enrolled in the École nationale supérieure des Beaux-Arts where he worked in the studio of Jean Boucher.
 He received an honorable mention from the Salon in 1935.